detroit-media-partnership/linkGrabber/README.rst

 Link Grabber provides a quick and easy way to grab links from a single web page.
-This python package is a simple wrapper around BeautifulSoup_, specifically focusing on grabbing HTML's hyperlink tag, "a."
-It essentially wraps around find_all_ specifically for the "a" tag and opens all the filters that you can apply in Beautiful Soup into linkGrabber's filter parameter.
+This python package is a simple wrapper around BeautifulSoup_, focusing on grabbing HTML's hyperlink tag, "a."

 .. _BeautifulSoup: http://www.crummy.com/software/BeautifulSoup/